wilson323/zker/docs/oceanbase-integration-guide-en.md

 ## Overview

-This document provides a comprehensive guide to the integration of OceanBase vector database in Coze Studio, including architectural design, implementation details, configuration instructions, and usage guidelines.
+This document provides a comprehensive guide to the integration of OceanBase vector database in zker, including architectural design, implementation details, configuration instructions, and usage guidelines.

 ## Integration Background